 Connect with others

 Sometimes, it can be helpful to speak to others who are going through a similar experience as you, and share the hopes and stresses you may feel.
 Access Australia in an independent, non-for-profit organisation who are dedicated to providing information and support to women and men who are going through infertility issues.
 Access Australia provides an online community and support network that can put people in touch by email, phone or letter.
 There are various support groups, including ones for men, single women, couples facing genetic infertility issues, and dealing with IVF miscarriage.
 It can be nice to keep in touch, go for a coffee and support each other throughout your journey.
 You may also want to speak to close family and friends so they know what you are going through.

 While going through IVF treatment, you might want to consider taking some time off work so you can attend medical appointments and procedures.
 You are not obliged to tell your employer that you are undergoing IVF treatment if you don’t want to.
 If you trust your human resources manager, it might be beneficial to confide in them and seek support.
 Your work may have an Employee Assistance Program in place which allows you to use the confidential counselling offered.

 Adora Fertility has a clinical psychologist as part of our team who is available to help you with managing the stress of fertility treatment.
 If you feel like you need help, please request a consultation through your Adora Fertility clinic.
-Bulk Billed IVF is now available in Sydney, Melbourne and Brisbane.
-If you would like to speak to a Adora Fertility expert in more detail, you can call on 1800 779 483.
+Bulk Billed IVF is now available in Sydney, Melbourne, Brisbane and Perth.
+If you would like to speak to a Adora Fertility expert in more detail, please find the closest location here.